-Nuclear medicine is a medical specialaty involving the application of radioactive substances in the diagnosis and treatment of some of the most aggressive types of cancer.
-The combination of nuclear technology and nuclear medicine provide an innovative approach, known as targeted alpha therapy.
+Nuclear medicine is a medical specialty involving the application of radioactive substances in the diagnosis and treatment of some of the most aggressive types of cancer.
+Targeted alpha therapy focused on the use of powerful and localized alpha-emitting isotopes is part of nuclear medicine that has proven to be particularly promising.

 Targeted Alpha Therapy